ihnfsax/B-Tree/README.md

 make
 ```

-See `main.cpp` for the use of the function.
+See `main.cpp` for usage of the functions.